LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D2-MoreEF+LINQ+Azure.md

 ### Publish from Visual Studio

-- In Visual Studio, run the publish wizard by right-clicking on the project and selecting publish.
+- In Visual Studio, open the publish wizard by right-clicking on the project and selecting publish.

+- Open your existing publish profile (or make a new one).

-- Click on configure to change the settings in your publish profile
+- Click on "More actions", then "Edit" to change the settings in your publish profile

-- Select the Settings page
+- Select the Settings tab.

 - - In the *Databases* section, check the checkbox for your SQL Server connection string and paste the connection string for your Azure SQL Database.